-What’s the Difference Between a Mortgage Pre-Qualification versus Mortgage Pre-Approval?
+What’s the Difference Between a Mortgage Prequalification versus Mortgage Preapproval?

 Prequalification involves providing information to the lender.
-And, in return getting a letter stating the maximum loan amount that the home buyer should be able to afford.
+Also, in return getting a letter stating the maximum loan amount that the home buyer should be able to afford.

 Homebuyers complete an entire application package, supplying pay stubs and / or tax returns, bank and investment account statements, and perhaps other paperwork like divorce decrees, business licenses, canceled checks and more.
-The whole thing is actually processed and underwritten upfront.
+So, the whole thing is actually processed and underwritten upfront.
 And if approved, the borrower should be able to purchase any property that meets the lender’s requirements.

 The road from mortgage application to mortgage approval can be blocked by many unexpected problems.
 For example, possible errors on your credit report or questions about that second job.
 Or, maybe a bounced check that’s showing up on a bank statement.

 This saves a lot of time and potential stress.
-Plus, the Seller’s agent and the Seller will be a lot more inclined to take your offer seriously knowing you are educated and prepared.
-They like to see that you have been scrutinized by a mortgage lender and serious enough to buy their home.
+Also, the Seller’s agent and the Seller will be a lot more inclined to take your offer seriously knowing you are educated and prepared.
+Plus, they like to see that you have been scrutinized by a mortgage lender and serious enough to buy their home.

 Additionally, Arizona contract law states that a pre-approval letter must be submitted with all Purchase Contracts or delivered within 24-hours.
 I don’t like to wait 24-hours.
 I like to submit an entire beautiful package that I put together.

 Put yourself back in the seller’s shoes for a moment.
 Wouldn’t you want buyers to have a letter like this if you were selling your home?